Xiaofei-it/HermesEventBus/README.md

 ##Within a single app

-If you only want to post and receive events within a single app which has more than one process, then do the following four steps:
+If you only want to post and receive events within a single app which has more than one process, then do the following three steps:

 ###Step 1